Joaquin

 But he was particularly proud to take part in the men’s golf tournament at both the 2020 Tokyo Olympics (held in 2021 following the Covid pandemic) and the 2024 Games in Paris.

-"I am excited to play, you don't get to play in the Olympics too often,” said Niemann.
-"It is an honour to be there representing my country.”
+"I am excited to play; you don't get to play in the Olympics too often,” said Niemann.
+"It is an honor to be there representing my country.”

 As he pointed out, all sports fans in Chile are aware of the Olympics, while golf has a relatively low profile.
 He represented his nation well both times, finishing in a tie for 10th place in Tokyo and tied for ninth in Paris.